QBobWatson/ila/DEVELOP.md

 ## Install nixpkgs

 The build system has a large number of dependencies, and is sensitive to versioning.
 It also requires a patched version of Inkscape.
 In order to distribute a reproducible build environment, ILA is packaged as a [Nix flake](https://nixos.wiki/wiki/Flakes).
-In order to use nix flakes, you first need to install [nikpkgs](https://nixos.org/download.html).
+In order to use nix flakes, you first need to install [nixpkgs](https://nixos.org/download.html).
 This works natively on Linux and MacOS, and also works under Windows using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).
 Follow the installation instructions linked above; it is not important whether you use a single-user or multi-user installation.

 Now enable nix flakes using the instructions [here](https://nixos.wiki/wiki/Flakes#Non-NixOS).
 Test the build environment using:
 ```
-~/projects$ nix develop
+~/projects/ila$ nix develop
 ```
 The first time you run this command, you will have to wait a long time as it pulls in several gigabytes of dependencies and rebuilds Inkscape.
 Please be patient.
 If all goes well, you'll be dropped into a shell from which you can build the book.

 ## Build the site

 All build commands are run in the development shell obtained by running `nix develop`.
-Alternatively, a build command, for example `scons`, can be run from outside the development shell by running `nix develop -c scons`.
+Alternatively, a build command, for example `scons --production`, can be run from outside the development shell by running `nix develop -c scons --production`.

 This project uses the build system [scons](https://scons.org).
 Before building the first time, build the dependencies:
 ```